isyuricunha/website/CONTRIBUTING.md

-# Contributing to honghong.me
+# Contributing to yuricunha.com

-Welcome to the honghong.me repository!
+Welcome to the yuricunha.com repository!
 We're glad you're interested in contributing to our Next.js blog project.
 By contributing, you help make our project better and more useful for everyone.
 Below are some guidelines to get you started.

 ## Table of Contents